MagmeticForce/Math_Writer/README.md

 IMPORTANT: this program does not have Save or Load functionality.
 It is recommended that you take pictures of your work instead.

+IMPPORTANT: if you cannot close out of the software, you can use the "Alt + Tab" shortcut to switch to another window.
+Then you can perhaps close it from your Task Bar at the bottom.
+Alternatively, if you're on Windows, you can do "Ctrl + Alt + Delete" to open the Task Manager, and you can close the program through there.

 KEYBOARD CONTROLS (with Regular Keyboard Mode turned OFF):
 * TOP ROW:
     * ` is theta